Tschaul/iridanus-server/README.md

 - destroyed ships create metal on the world where they are destroyed.

-- no more build orders at worlds. instead ships are built automatically

 - at regular intervals all worlds known to any player get revealed to all players

 - there are no more mines. instead worlds have simply a lot of metal on them.

 - ships can no longer be transfered between fleets.
 Industry produces new fleets in regular intervals.
 The more industry a world has the more ships do the fleets have it produces.
 Fleets that loos all there ships are destroyed (intead of lost).
 You can no longer capture a fleet.

-- the time it takes to caputure a world goes up with the population of that world.
+- the time it takes to caputure a world is random and goes up with the population of that world.
+While capturing ships kill opulation over time until the world is captured

 ## Research